 Because of this, we focus all of our work here: on the need for a militant underground to physically dismantle the infrastructure of these systems and stop perpetrators from continuing their crimes.
 We work to build a culture that normalizes and promotes militant resistance.

-Also visit the Deep Green Resistance Blog for news of DGR and chapter activity.
+This timeline is no longer updated.
+Please visit the Deep Green Resistance News Service for news of DGR and chapter activity.

 DGR members from across Canada and the US bring donations of cash and materials to the Unis'tot'en Camp.
 They help shovel snow, split wood, cook, clean, improve the root cellar, construct a compost toilet, fix vehicles, walk the trapline, and more.